 - Driver Test for iOS Devices

 You may apply for a Montana driver license at any driver license exam station, regardless of where you live in Montana.
-The state laws governing driver licensing are found in the Driver Licenses chapter of the Montana Code Annotated.
-Please be prepared to pay for your license with cash or check (U.S. funds only), since credit cards are not accepted.
+The state laws governing driver licensing are found in the Montana Code Annotated (MCA) 61-5.
+Please be prepared to pay for your license with cash, check, or credit card.

 You can schedule most of your driver licensing appointments from the convenience of your own computer.
 Scheduling online also helps you avoid waiting on the phone when our lines are busy.
 The Motor Vehicle Division has implemented online appointment scheduling for all driver licensing exam stations.

 If you are looking for information regarding Commercial Driver Licenses (CDL), please visit the CDL page.

 To keep your Montana driving privilege valid, the renewal may be completed six months before your license expires (usually on your birthday).
 The license can still be renewed three months after its expiration, but your driving privilege expires at midnight on the expiration date and is not valid until the renewal is processed.
 Driver licenses issued to foreign nationals whose presence in the United States is temporarily authorized under federal law, may not be renewed by mail per MCA 61-5-111.
 Most renewals must be conducted in person at an exam station.
 If you are renewing a Commercial Driver License (CDL), you can find information on the CDL page.